-The McCall MacBain Scholarship covers tuition and fees for any master’s program or a second-entry professional undergraduate program (dentistry, law, medicine) at McGill University.
-It also provides a living stipend of $2,000 per month during academic terms.
-McCall MacBain Scholars access a comprehensive enrichment program, which includes mentorship, interdisciplinary learning opportunities, and access to a global community.
+The McCall MacBain Scholarship covers tuition and fees for an eligible master’s program or a second-entry professional undergraduate program at McGill as well as a living stipend of $2,000 CAD per month during academic terms.
+Scholars also participate in an intensive leadership development program, connect with mentors and advisors, and participate in a breadth of workshops and talks.

 McCall MacBain Scholarship applicants must apply separately and be admitted to their desired graduate program(s) at McGill.
 Please visit the McGill Graduate Admissions website to review program requirements.

 For 2023 admission: Applicants must meet the minimum degree and language requirements for McGill master’s program admission.
 You must have a bachelor’s degree or its recognized equivalent, or be on track to complete it by August 2023.

 Applicants must meet the GPA (and other) requirements of their desired program at McGill.

 You must apply separately and be admitted to an eligible graduate program at McGill University.
 You should review your desired program’s admission requirements, including but not limited to GPA, well in advance.